James-Montgomery/team_standards/README.md

 ### Setting Up a Project <a name="setup"></a>

-New projects should all be of simialr form to create a sense of continuity.
+New projects should all be of similar form to create a sense of continuity.
 It can be helpful to create [template repositories](https://help.github.com/en/articles/creating-a-template-repository).

 * A gitignore file to prevent clutter
 * A README file